Ellie2020/Data-Science-MSc-Individual-project/S-curves_triplets/README.md

-This the folder for triplets
+This is the folder for triplets